-- A question /problem to solve. - Continuous use of scripts such as "back on track "and "fine to finish" - The teaching of new knowledge. - AfL to check for any misconceptions prior to independent learning. - Explicit reference to the lesson's learning objectives.
+- A question /problem to solve. - Continuous use of scripts such as "back on track ", "fine to finish" - The teaching of new knowledge, link to what you want learners to demonstrate - AfL to check for any misconceptions prior to independent learning. - Explicit reference to the lesson's learning objectives.